nzzdev/Storytelling-Styleguide/pages/style/elections.md

 ## Parliament Seats

 Parliament seats are visualized as a semi-circle representing the layout of (the most) parliament rooms.
-The party's shares are ordered from left to right depending on subsequent policital orientations.
+The party's shares are ordered from left to right depending on subsequent political orientations.

 ```image
 plain: true